 This budget-friendly easy turkey meatball recipe is one to make on repeat!
 Pesto is a nice change from the traditional turkey meatballs with marinara sauce meal, and there are so many ways to switch this meal prep recipe up.

 Tips For Making Turkey Meatballs On A Budget

-Because I was on a budget, these meatballs were simple but sooooooo good in this prep.
-I just added a few spices, some chopped onion and voila!
-Tasty balls.
-(Sorry not sorry).
+Because I was on a budget, these meatballs were simple but sooo good in this prep.
+There aren’t a ton of ingredients in this recipe.
+I just added a few spices, some cooked chopped onion and voila!

 What made it difficult: the meatballs required a lot of attention while cooking so they would cook evenly all around.
 Just keep this in mind!
 If you’re a fan of baking meatballs, that will work too.

 How To Make Kale Taste Good